 In June 2009, the Financial Accounting Standards Board ("FASB") issued the Accounting Standards Codification ("Codification" or "ASC") which became the single official source of authoritative, nongovernmental U.S. generally accepted accounting principles ("GAAP").
-The Codification did not change GAAP but reorganized the literature and changed the naming mechanism by which topics are referenced.
-Companies were required to begin using the Codification for interim and annual periods ending after September 15, 2009.
-As required, references to pre-codification accounting literature have been changed throughout this Annual Report on Form 10-K to appropriately reference the Codification.
+The Codification did not change GAAP been changed throughout this Annual Report on Form 10-K to appropriately reference the Codification.
 The consolidated results of the Company were not impacted by this change.